- Chart Ornaments

 - Select the annotation type from the command bar

 - Click on a relevant position in the graph area, to add the annotation

-- If you plan to update the data in a chart, or make adjustments to the x or y axes, using annotations will ensure that the annotations you add remain in the correct position
+- If you plan to update the data in a chart or adjust to the x or y axes, using annotations will ensure that the annotations you add remain in the correct position.